17 Top-Rated Beaches in the Seychelles

 West Beach is an oasis of pearly sand that softly caresses weary feet.
 One of the Seychelles' best beaches to watch a sunset, this Bird Island sanctuary offers a breathtaking vista filled with unbeatable hues of orange, red, pink, and purple.

 Talk about a remote beach!
-Situated 96 kilometers from Mahé, this strand is located on the northernmost island in the Seychelles archipelago.
+Situated 96 kilometers from Mahé, this beach is located on the northernmost island in the Seychelles archipelago.
 It's so quiet and remote that even turtles feel brave enough to wander the area and lay their eggs.

 Protected on its east and west sides by a barrier reef, Bird Island is a perfect place to get up close and personal with the underwater life.
 Head to nearby Hirondelle Beach for the best snorkeling.